xxKiddMdx/CSCI3390-P1/README.md

-# Large Scale Data Processing: Project 1
+# Large Scale Data Processing: Project 1 Report
-## Understanding Git
+##
 If you're unfamiliar with version control systems, especially Git, please consult the [Git Handbook](https://guides.github.com/introduction/git-handbook/) and some of the additional resources it provides.

 ## Setting up your local environment